connor-powers/SatSim/README.md

 Calculation of instantaneous orbital angular acceleration does not currently include any contribution from the time derivative of the magnitude of the orbital angular momentum vector.

 Loss of propellant mass during burns is not yet accounted for.

+If saving to data files, make a "data" directory in your project folder.

 Visualization/plotting is done via Gnuplot.
 The copyright and permission notice of Gnuplot is shown below: